GYG-be/gyg-be.github.io/README.md

 2. **Financial Fitness:** A dedicated module providing curated financial literacy workshops and tools specifically designed for the unique economic landscape of remote and freelance tech professionals.
 It addresses topics from managing variable income and equity compensation to advanced retirement strategies for high earners, empowering users to convert high income into sustainable wealth.
 3. **Emotional Fitness:** A resilience framework that actively combats the prevalent issues of burnout and isolation.
 This pillar provides access to structured, remote peer support groups, curated mental wellness resources, and integrates practices to foster a healthy work-life harmony, directly addressing the well-being crisis affecting a majority of the developer population.

 **Any organization is a reflection of its communication infrastructure ... in order to design what we become in the future, we must build the communication, knowledge and educational infrastructure that will help us become who we need to become**.

-In other words, ***we have to [dogfood](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) our own dogfood, or otherwise, we end up swallowing somebody else's leftovers.***
+In other words, ***we have to [dogfood](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) our own dogfood, or otherwise, we end up swallowing somebody else's leftovers,*** but that does not mean that we can't learn a lot from others.

 We want to build a PERSONAL job search utility that is APPROXIMATELY like @KelleyClaude.